Anadea/anadea_blog/content/posts/ai-deployment-on-premise-vs-cloud-based-platforms-comparison/index.md

 categories:
   - ai-ml
   - trends
+questionary:
+  - question: "Which option is more secure: on-premise or cloud AI deployment?"
+    answer: Security requirements greatly depend on the type of data and the regulatory environment.
+An organization can exercise maximum control over an on premise AI platform as data never leaves the organization’s infrastructure.
+It is also possible to implement custom security measures like BYOK (Bring Your Own Key) encryption and fully isolated networks.
+As for the cloud platforms, leading providers (for instance, AWS or Azure) also offer advanced security features, including encryption at rest and in transit, key management services, zero-trust frameworks, and global redundancy.
+Nevertheless, customers remain responsible for implementing and maintaining access controls and data governance.
+  - question: Is on premise AI deployment more cost-effective in the long run than an AI cloud platform?
+    answer: Cost-effectiveness depends on such factors as workload patterns and growth expectations.
+On-premises deployment requires high upfront capital expenditure for servers, GPUs, storage, networking, and licenses.
+      Operating costs are ongoing but relatively predictable.
+In the case of cloud services, you pay for what you use.
+It is a good option for seasonal or rapidly scaling workloads since resources can be provisioned and released instantly.
+Before making a choice, it is required to conduct a 3-5 year TCO analysis based on your requirements and expectations.
+  - question: My company is just starting experiments with AI.
+How can we deploy our AI models?
+    answer: If you don’t have AI specialists on your team, you can turn to external experts.
+At Anadea, we work with companies at all stages of AI adoption, from setting up proof-of-concept models in the cloud to integrating AI into enterprise workflows.
+We can help you design, train, and deploy AI models to ensure their highest efficiency and stable performance.
 ---
 When businesses are beginning to integrate AI, the selection of the deployment approach is one of the most serious strategic decisions to be made.
 Anaconda’s [“State of Data Science” report ](https://www.anaconda.com/resources/report/state-of-data-science-report-2024)revealed that approximately 27% of organizations run most of their AI models on-premises servers in 2024.
 It is a notable decline from [41% in 2022](https://thenewstack.io/cloud-deployment-of-ai-models-jumps-says-data-science-study/).
 However, it doesn’t mean that on-premises deployment does not meet the modern needs of businesses.